RaphaelRoyerRivard/object-detection-comparison/README.md

 For `faster_rcnn_test.py` and `dense_optical_flow.py` to work, your directory tree should look like that :

 	- Some folder
-		- `object-detection-comparison`
+		- object-detection-comparison
-		- `images`
+		- images
-			- dataset1
+			- dataset1 (can be named however you like)
 			- dataset2
 			- etc.

 Result files in `Analyse` have the following information :

 - Precision
 - Recall